 A comfortable excursion that takes you to one of the most important agricultural areas of the Balearic Islands: Pla de Majorca.
 The hardest part of the route is upon exiting Santa Margalida, with continuous ascents and descents.
 The route is characterised by quiet country lanes.
 There is some uneven terrain, but it can easily be traversed by road bike.

-If you're looking for a real challenge, the Playa de Muro area regularly holds sporting competitions for cyclists of all levels.
+If you're looking for a real challenge, the Playa de Muro area regularly holds sporting competitions for cyclists of all levels, such as Mallorca 312.

 There’s everything from triathlons combining cycling, running and swimming, to bike rides in their purest form and adapted cycling races.